 To turn data traffic on or off

-- Tap the Mobile data switch to turn data traffic on or off.
+- Tap the Mobile data slider to turn data traffic on or off.

 When data traffic is turned off, your device can still establish Wi-Fi and Bluetooth connections.

-- Increase the synchronisation interval for your email, calendar and contacts.
+- Increase the synchronization interval for your email, calendar, and contacts.